brandonchaffee/arbitria/docs/prop-appendix.rst

 Parameters          | ``uint256`` **_id** -- ID of the proposal

-Requirements        - Current time must exceed end of window set for voting on the proposal
+Requirements        - Current time must exceed end of the window set for voting on the proposal
                     - The proposal must be valid
-                    - The proposal must not have been previosuly called
+                    - The proposal must not have been previously called

 Returns             *None*
 ================    ====================================================